brick-city/rfdc-rename/readme.md

 object.
 If performance is important, try removing the circular reference from the object (set to `undefined`) and then add it back manually after cloning instead of using this option.

+#### `rename` option
+The current property name will be passed to this function, the value returned from this function will be used as a new name for the property on the object.

 ### `default` import
 It is also possible to directly import the clone function with all options set